Momothesmol/ginger/README.txt

 		Another fun quirk of side-scrolling pages is how to actually implement horizontal scrolling *without* resorting to using the (usually ugly) horizontal scrollbar.
-		Ethereal does this in FOUR (!) ways:
+		Momo the Smol does this in FOUR (!) ways:

 		- Dragging: Users can simply click and drag the page left or right to scroll it around.
 		  This works exactly as you'd expect, and even has a nice "post-scroll momentum" effect.

-		- Scroll Wheel: Ethereal modifies* the scroll wheel's behavior to translate vertical scrolling into horizontal scrolling, allowing the user to use either the scroll wheel or trackpad to scroll the page (the latter of which retains the ability to horziontally scroll as normal, so nothing changes there).
+		- Scroll Wheel: Momo the Smol modifies* the scroll wheel's behavior to translate vertical scrolling into horizontal scrolling, allowing the user to use either the scroll wheel or trackpad to scroll the page (the latter of which retains the ability to horziontally scroll as normal, so nothing changes there).